A dedication to the Descendants of John Parkin the 1820 Settler to South Africa.

 Today, not much (if any) of his original land remains in the Parkin name, with only a few items in the city remaining as an acknowledgement of his input into the beginnings of Port Elizabeth, namely Parkin Street in North End and a memorial plaque in a park in Stella ave Fernglen, close to where his original homestead was.

 Marrying a second time, John Parkin's offspring could have made up a rugby team, all of 15 kids.
 Upon his death in 1856, his estate was never settled as a number of his children had moved on from Port Elizabeth and some thought to be dead.
 In the years that followed, some of his property was purchased from the estate by the government of the day for in order to build the Port Elizabeth Railway Station, where it still stands today.
 In the 1960's, a descendant of John Parkin, (N.P.
-Sellick) interested in determining who still had a claim to the estate, researched the Parkin genealogy in conjunction with the HSRC and wrote a book "John Parkin of Baakens River farm and his family, 1820 to 1970", which gave the basis for the family tree that can be found on this site.
+Sellick) interested in determining who still had a claim to the estate, researched the Parkin genealogy in conjunction with the HSRC and wrote a book "John Parkin of Baakens River farm and his family, 1820 to 1970", which gave the basis for the family tree that can be found on another site.

 Sunday, January 8, 2017